vega/vega-lite/site/docs/config.md

 To customize how Vega-Lite formats numbers or text, you can register a custom formatter by

-(1) registering [an expression function](https://vega.github.io/vega/docs/api/extensibility/#expressions) that takes a data point and an optional format property.
+(1) Registering [an expression function](https://vega.github.io/vega/docs/api/extensibility/#expressions) that takes a data point and an optional format property.
 For example, to register `customFormatA`, you run need to register the function:

 ```js
 vega.expressionFunction('customFormatA', function(datum, params) {